 - Well-established in niche market

-- 50% products are staple foods
+- 50 percent of products are staple foods

 - Latest automated production & packaging technology